 I’ve defined Berlin as 1.0x and have assumed that in Paris, London and San Francisco, you’ll have to pay yourself 1.3x, 1.5x and 1.8x as much in order to have a similar standard of living.
 These ratios are roughly in line with the data published on this website.

-The model assumes that the founder gets a fixed salary with no bonus.
+The model assumes that the startup founder salary gets a fixed base with no bonus.

 The model doesn’t differentiate between the founding CEO, tech founder and other roles.
 In the first couple of years it’s usually not necessary to differentiate based on the founder’s role because everyone in the founder team carries a similar load.
 At a later stage, when the company has a bigger leadership team, it makes sense that the CEO gets more than the other founders.

 The blue numbers are input variables and you can change them if you’d like to adjust the model.
 The brown (sic, black) numbers can be changed, too, but aren’t used as inputs for the calculation.